 A Dagenham historian Mr John G. O’Leary stated that the name of 'Stoneford' stemmed from an earlier innovation of nearby Beam Bridge.
 It had been built of stone by 1427, replacing an earlier wooden or ‘plank bridge’, but prior to this was probably a ford with a stone surface.

-The building was Grade II listed in 1981, along with the fine cast iron railings, found along the front garden perimeter wall.
+In 1981 the building was Grade II listed, along with the fine cast iron railings, found along the front garden perimeter wall.
 There is said to be a plaque on the cottage wall, but this has long been concealed by ivy.

 Stoneford Cottage, 1920s, showing Chase Lane to the right (colour by I. Vickers)